cosiner/flag/README.md

   * Selects(tag: 'selects'): selectable values, must be slice.
   * Env(tag: 'env'): environment variable, only used when flag not appeared in arguments.
   * ValSep(tag: 'valsep'): slice value separator for environment variable's value,
+  * ShowType(tag: 'showType'): show flag type in help message

 * FlagSet (embed structure)
-  * Expand(tag: expand): always expand subset info in help message.
+  * Expand(tag: 'expand'): always expand subset info in help message.
-  * Version(tag: version): app version, will be split to multiple lines and format with same indents.
+  * Version(tag: 'version'): app version, will be split to multiple lines and format with same indents.
   * ArgsPtr(field: 'Args'): pointer to accept all the last non-flag values, nil if don't need and error will be reported automatically.

 * FlagMeta
   Structure can implement the Metadata interface to update flag metadata instead write in structure tag, it's designed for long messages.

-# Code
+# Example
+## Flags
 ```Go
 package flag